 Easily the best view in Corpus is at Oso Pier, where you can catch trout, drink cold ones, and eat fresh tuna.
 It's surprising Robert Earl Keen hasn't written about this place yet -- it deserves to be immortalized in a famous country song.
 Best time to visit is during crawfish season when delicious boils manned by the owners are common.

 Strap some camping chairs to your back, ride your bike to the Art Museum of South Texas' front lawn, and catch some great flicks outdoors.
-You can catch these movies once a month in the summer, and you don't need to worry about bringing a picnic for under the stars.
-The outdoor theatre has you covered with food trucks and a cash bar on-site.
+Don't worry about filling up on food and drink beforehand -- the drive-in is well-equipped with food trucks and a full cash bar.

 Odds are if you grew up in Texas, you paid a visit to the Texas State Aquarium on a school-funded trip.
 Don't worry, it's not as lame as you thought it was in middle school.
 Some exhibits allow customers to touch the animals -- just ask one of the aquarium's employees first.
 Who knew otters were so quick, pissed off, and energetic?
 Try visiting during weekdays when the crowd is smaller.